jeffreykegler/old_kollos/notes/misc/strand.md

-In what follows, it will be necessary to change the rule in dotted rules, from nucleotides to base rules, from base rules to nucleotide, and even between two nucleotides.
+In what follows, it will be necessary to change the rule in dotted rules,

+* from a nucleotide to its base rules,

+* from a base rule to one of its nucleotides,

+* between two nucleotides which share the same base rule.

-In the process, we need to keep the dot position "stable".
+In the process of converting a dotted rule from one rule to another, we will want to keep the dot position "stable".
 This section explains how we do this.

 Dotted rules are converted